 I have long held the belief that episodes centred around Katara are the best ones in Avatar.
-Episodes like The Waterbending scroll, a dive into jealousy and pride over your own skills and The Waterbending Master, Katara’s struggle between necessity, righteousness and identity, she is, in my opinion, one of the best written characters in this show, and that means something in this ensemble.
+In episodes like The Waterbending Scroll—or the predecessor to Black Swan, and The Waterbending Master—her struggle between necessity, righteousness and identity, she is, in my opinion, one of the best-written characters, and that means something in this ensemble.

-Part of the reason definitely has to be Katara acting uncharacteristically.
+A lot of it, strangely enough, has to do with her acting uncharacteristically.
 Every time we see a rational, calm and understanding woman on screen, we forget that she isn't immune to losing her demeanour.
 We forget she isn't a thirteen-year-old with a crippling fear of loss.

-Another thing I should mention about the show: Elizabeth Welch.
-When you look at the writing history of ATLA, you notice that she is one of the most all-round skilled writers.
+Something else that needs to be mentioned—Elizabeth Welch.
+When you look at the writing history of ATLA, you notice that she is one of the most all-around skilled writers on this show.
 Some of her episodes include Zuko Alone, Appa’s Lost Days, The Avatar and the Fire Lord and The Western Air Temple.
-That is a writer’s resumé that one would want.
+That is a writer’s resumé most would do anything to have.

 These two highly underrated elements of the show collide to give us, what I believe to be, some of the best 20 minutes television has to offer.
-This, alongside Ozymandias from Breaking Bad, Remedial Chaos Theory from Community and The View from Halfway Down from Bojack, in my opinion, make up the platinum television experience.
+This, alongside Ozymandias, Remedial Chaos Theory, Midnight Sun and The View from Halfway Down, in my opinion, make up the platinum television experience.

 In the struggle to rush towards Sozin’s Comet, it might be easy to ignore how brilliant the protagonistic focus from Aang to Zuko was for these few episodes.
 The Southern Raiders was the final episode devoted almost entirely to Zuko as the driving force.

 Rarely does a seasoned writer dare to start an episode with the action-high of the episode, yet in the very first moments, we get one of the biggest battles with Azula so far.
-As Aang attempts to deflect any blasts that head their way, a ceiling collapses over Katara and, this hero we have come to accept as a selfless individual saves her from it, but her spiteful reaction, for a moment at least, throws us off before we remember she does not trust him at all, and the last few episodes have had the two in entirely different locations for the most part.
+As Aang attempts to deflect any blasts that head their way, a ceiling collapses over Katara and, this hero we have come to accept as a selfless individual saves her from it, but her spiteful reaction, for a moment at least, throws us off before we remember she does not trust him at all, and the last few episodes have done little to redeem him in her eyes.

 This time, every moment of humanity from Zuko was reflected back at him, and she makes a damn good argument for why he shouldn’t be trusted.
 These last few days, sitting in front of the man who betrayed her as everyone she loved cheered for him was too painful.